Grandmother’s Potato Soup Recipe

 This easy soup recipe is so easy to make in the Instant Pot.

 - Rather than cooking in the Dutch oven, add the water, potatoes, butter, salt, and pepper to the Instant Pot.
-Place the lid onto the Instant Pot and turn the vent to seal it.
+Place the lid on the Instant Pot and turn the vent to the sealing position.
 Cook on the manual setting at high pressure for 10 minutes, then use the quick-release feature.

-- Remove the lid to the Instant Pot and set the cook setting to saute.
+- Remove the lid from the Instant Pot and set the cook setting to saute.
 Stir in the milk and cook, stirring often, until thickened, about 3 minutes.
 Turn off the Instant Pot and serve.
-If you prefer a smooth and loaded potato soup, use an immersion blender to blend the soup and serve it with your favorite toppings.
+If you prefer a smooth, loaded potato soup, use an immersion blender to blend it and serve it with your favorite toppings.

 Other Favorite Soup Recipes: